-Recognized as a “Top 100 Trial Lawyer” for 2017, Ernesto Gapasin has consistently been praised as a tough, hard-hitting litigator who fights relentlessly on behalf of his clients.
+Recognized as a “Top 100 Trial Lawyer” for 2018, Ernesto Gapasin has consistently been praised as a tough, hard-hitting litigator who fights relentlessly on behalf of his clients.
 This was a reputation founded on unique experiences both in and out of the court.
-His hard work and dedication pays off with his induction to the NTLA in 2016.
+His hard work and dedication pays off with his induction to the NTLA.

 Mr. Gapasin was also nominated a “Finalist” for the BBB Torch Award for Ethics 2017 by the local Better Business Bureau.
 This prestigious award recognizes companies that uphold strong integrity and marketplace ethics.
 The Torch Award is designed to promote not only the importance of ethical business practices, but the willingness and efforts made by outstanding businesses to ensure that the marketplace remains fair and honorable for all consumers.
 On 3 March 2017, Mr. Gapasin was recognized at the Torch Award banquet for all BBB Accredited Businesses.

 Ernesto Gapasin continues to obtain outstanding results for his clients and attributes much of his success to years of experience, solid and disciplined courtroom skills, and a diligent work ethic.
 Facing a mandatory transition out of Military Justice due to an expected promotion to Major, Mr. Gapasin desired to continue litigating in Military Courtrooms around the world, and to continue defending our military service members.
 As a result, he left Active Duty and opened Newsom & Gapasin, LLC.
 He practices law on a global scale and will represent service members wherever they are stationed in the world.